‘Days Of Our Lives’ Weekly Preview Spoilers: Is Hope A Dirty Cop?

 — Days of our Lives (@nbcdays) August 1, 2018

-As many Days of our Lives fans know, Hope is completely furious over the fact that Ciara has been getting close to Ben, an admitted murderer.
+As many Days of Our Lives fans know, Hope is completely furious over the fact that Ciara has been getting close to Ben, an admitted murderer.
 Although Ben has done terrible things in the past, he is currently on medication for his mental health issues and has been cleared by doctors to be released from the mental hospital.
 However, that is not enough for Hope to trust him with her daughter.

 #DAYS promo for next week: https://t.co/gdoG2Z4Rt5